schwartzgroup/census-ses-covariates/README.md

 # census-ses-covariates

-Scripts to aid in spatially joining longitudinal Census data
+Scripts to aid in generating and spatially joining longitudinal Census data

 ![Workflow](workflow.png)